 This seems counter-intuitive, but it works.
 Set up two bank accounts: one for monthly expenses and one for savings.
 Deposit just what you need to cover monthly expenses into the first account, and spend it down to zero or as close to it as possible every month.
 Whatever excess you have, put it into a savings account and keep it there.
 It doesn’t matter if it is $10 or $1,000—just start and you can always adjust from there.
 As your income increases, adjust your spending and savings buckets.

 - Save for a rainy day.

-Now that your savings account is set up, your first goal is to set aside 3 to 6 months of living expenses.
-This is your "Oops!" bucket, because we all have "Oops!" days.
+Now that your savings account is set up, your first goal is to set aside three to six months of living expenses.
+This is your "Oops!" bucket—because we all have "Oops!" days.
 The refrigerator goes on the blink, your pets have unexpected vet bills, or your car stops working.
 Whatever happens, your savings account can help save you from blowing up your cash flow plan.

 - Downsize home expenses.

 If you are paying more than 30% of your income for a mortgage or rent, it may be time for you to downsize.
 If you can’t downsize, get creative with ways to save on home expenses—like cutting back on other bills, such as utilities, cable, landscaping, etc. You might even consider taking on a roommate.